engagelab/viva/docs/canvas/canvas.md

 To determine which users are considered "Viva Administrators" Create this group at the sub-Account level
 Set CANVAS_ADMIN_GROUP_ID to the group_id

+Admin: needs Canvas groups to allocate one or more 'canvas group's to a Dataset
+MobileApp:  needs Canvas groups to determine which Datasets to receive

 ```
 Users in a Course (working)
 ```